jgm/pandoc/doc/jats.md

         (if the latter is present).

 `copyright`
-:   Licensing and copyright information.
+:   Copyright and licensing information.
 This information is
     rendered via the [`<permissions>`][elem:permissions] element.

-    The variables `type`, `link`, and `text` should always be used together.
+    It is recommended to use the `license` field (described below) for licensing information.
+If licensing information is included below `copyright`, then the variables `type`, `link`, and `text` should always be used together.

     `statement`
     :   copyright notice or statement; used as content of the